PDM4AR/exercises/docs/06-collisionchecking.md

 ### Collision check primitives

 We start off by implementing some collision check primitives for basic geometric shapes.
-These will come handy later on.
+These will come in handy later on.
 The first step is to implement the functions inside the `CollisionPrimitives` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

-In this section, we suggest to use linear algebra modules like `numpy`.
+In this section, we suggest the use of linear algebra modules like `numpy`.
-But you are not allowed to use modules that implements collision check directly such as `shapely`.
+However, you are not allowed to use modules that implement collision checking directly such as `shapely`.

 #### Step 1: Point-Circle Collision Checking Procedure